esphome/esphome-docs/components/external_eeprom.rst

 .. note::

     It your responsibility to maintain a list of addresses used to store various values.
     Also you need to understand the size to the item being stored EG ``write32`` will use 4 bytes.
+Otherwise data will get over written.
+    **Special care is required with writing strings as the string can be upto 254 bytes.**